-While this appears relatively simple, there are two significant traps and each of them arose in the case of $R \ v \ Camilleri$ [2021] NSWSC 221 before Wilson J. In that case, the accused was charged with murder and, as soon as reasonably practicable after her lawyers received expert advice confirming her fitness, she offered to plead guilty to manslaughter.
+While this appears relatively simple, there are some significant traps.
+Some of them arose in the case of R v Camilleri [2021] NSWSC 221 (R v Camilleri) before Wilson J. In that case, the accused was charged with murder and, as soon as reasonably practicable after her lawyers received expert advice confirming her fitness, she offered to plead guilty to manslaughter.
 At trial she was acquitted of murder and found guilty of manslaughter.
-She was found to be entitled to a 10% discount.
+She was found to be entitled to a 10% discount only.